holoscanner/holoscanner.github.io/proposal.md

 ![The start state](images/bunnies.png)

 The goal becomes to find the bunnies before the other players.
 Players will search the explorable space for the bunnies.
-Spatial sound cues will be given to lead players in the general direction of bunnies.
+Spatial sound cues will be given to lead players in their direction.
 Once found, bunnies will reappear in other parts of the scene until some criteria is met.

 Behind the scenes, the placement of bunnies is selected based on regions of the room which require additional scanning.
-By placing bunnies near regions that need scanning, players will likely move their gaze through that region, providing additional observations to refine the 3D model.
+By placing bunnies near regions that need to be scanned, players will likely move their gaze through that region, providing additional observations to refine the 3D model.

 ## The Scanning

 The primary objective in this application is producing a high-quality 3D mesh which accurately models the scene around the players.
-Doing this involves identifying regions that need to be scanned.
-These regions can be regions that haven't yet been scanned by any of the players, or even regions with inconsistent models across multiple Hololens devices.
-Once these regions are identified, the gameplay will cue users to move towards that region to provide additional observations.
+In order to encourage users to provide useful scanning data, it is first necessary to identify regions that need to be scanned.
+These can be regions that haven't yet been scanned by any of the players, or even regions with inconsistent models across multiple Hololens devices.
+Once they have been identified, the gameplay will cue users to move towards the regions to provide additional observations.

 A missing region:
 ![A missing region](images/missing.png)